Should Every Female Cat Be Neutered?

 Keyhole Surgery

 ‘Keyhole’ or ‘laparoscopic’ or ‘minimally invasive surgery’ is the normal for many human procedures (such as appendectomies or gall bladder removal).
-However, because cats don’t have interfering belly buttons, a feline ovariectomy can be carried out through a single small midline incision of approximately two to three centimeters while keyhole surgery requires three incisions – one for carbon dioxide, one for the camera and one for surgery.
-At present we don’t see any advantages to laparoscopic ovariectomies in cats.
+However, because cats don’t have interfering belly buttons, a feline ovariectomy can be carried out through a single small midline incision of approximately two to three centimeters.
+If a laparoscopic spay is preferred this is provided by Dr Elise Robertson, one of the UK’s most experienced laparoscopic surgeons.

 We suggest spaying any time before the first season.
 This perpetuates the existing personality and is medically the best time to spay.